 Do you build with exclusively low-maintenance materials?

-Most of our projects are built with low-maintenance materials, but we also build wood decks, including pressure-treated and exotic hardwoods, if a customer prefers wood.
+Most of our projects are built with low-maintenance materials — including vinyl and composite decking — but we also build wood decks, including pressure-treated and exotic hardwoods, if a customer prefers wood.

 renderings for the HOA upon request.

 What can I expect at a sales call?

 At the sales call, your salesman will meet you, discuss the design of your deck, and show you the materials that we work with, so that he has the information that he needs to give you a detailed proposal and renderings.
 It’s also a time for you to ask us any questions that you’d like concerning our company and our construction practices.
 Request a Quote Today »

 Smaller projects generally take less than a week, while larger projects can take up to two to three weeks.
 During this time we keep the disruption to a minimum by sending out prompt and courteous work crews, with no smoking, foul language, or trash in your yard.

 How far ahead should I call if I want to build a deck by the springtime?